 You’ve got the numbers, but what do they mean?
 Avios points don’t have a fixed value but can be redeemed against flights and upgrades.

-As of November 2018, he valued Avios at 1.5 cents each, or just over 1p.
+As of April 2020, he valued Avios at 1.5 cents each, or just over 1p, and that number ranges from 0.4 to 2.1 cents for all the programs he reviewed.
 That means that Heathrow to JFK flight would have earned you a miserable £17.30 worth of points.
 Even the Heathrow to Auckland flight, about the longest trip anyone can do, would only have gotten you £91.20 worth of Avios.
 And that’s only if you find an efficient way to use them on travel.

 What’s the alternative?